Skip to main content

 I am thrilled to join the University of North Carolina as Chair of the Department of Radiation Oncology.
 I look forward to leading the department into its next great era, after decades of successful leadership by prior chairs, Dr. Joel Tepper, Dr. Larry Marks, and Interim Chair Dr. Ellen Jones.
 We offer a comprehensive array of treatments to provide the very best care for our patients, including innovative approaches available through clinical trials and cutting-edge research.
 We train tomorrow’s leaders and caregivers through medical physics and radiation oncology residency programs, as well as training programs for radiation therapists and dosimetrists.
 As a part of the UNC School of Medicine, we are dedicated to improving the health and well-being of North Carolinians and others we serve.
 Together, our multidisciplinary team works toward the common goals of providing the best and safest care for our patients today, and developing better cancer treatments for the future.

 I invite you to explore our web page and get to know our team of world-class clinicians, educators, and researchers.
-Our clinical team spans eight campuses across North Carolina.
+Our clinical team spans nine campuses across North Carolina.
 The Chapel Hill campus is housed in the North Carolina Cancer Hospital, where we offer the following services:

 • External Beam Radiation Therapy: Using state-of-the-art linear accelerators, X-rays or electrons are focused on the tumor while trying to avoid damage to surrounding normal tissues.